ZeroServer-Foundation/spec-v1/README.md

 - pubsub
 - block/blob
-- sqlmodel ORM session
+- sqlmodel|sqlite ORM synchronization

 ## zs-datamesh

 this is the peer-to-peer system, which provides synchronization of zs-state over libp2p and other Pyodide setups

+- initial testing implementation: dummy/mockup
+- Pyro5 over TCP for Shiny
+- Pyro5 over Websockets for Shinylive
+- Pyro5 over Pyodide proxy / libp2p

 ## nowkast

-this is an example app that uses this framework
+this is an example app that uses this framework, a set of social media widgets
+- built on Shiny, uses zeroserver

+Prototype 0.0.1
 - defines sqlmodel
 - uses zs-state to get a session